-At the above circuitry configuration, if the watchdog timer is used, be sure not to connect the WDTIM# signal directly to the MR pin.
-The MR pin is pulled up at VOU inside MAX703 (simulated).
-If the WDTIME# signal is directly connected to the pin, then when the power is OFF (Vccs=Vcc3=0V), leak current will flow from V{BK} to the WDTIM# signal, causing the battery life of the lithium battery to shorten drastically.
+When the watchdog timer is used, be sure not to connect the WDTIM# signal line to the MR pin directly.
+The MR pin is pulled up at Vou inside MAX703 (simulated).
+If the WDTIME# signal is directly connected to the pin, then when the power is OFF (Vcc5=Vcc3=0V), leak current will flow from Vbk to the WDTIM# signal, causing the battery life of the lithium battery to shorten drastically.
 In this case, when the power is OFF, the WDTIM# signal and the MR pin should be completely separated with use of, for example, 4066.
 (See figure 11-9 on the MR and WDTIM# separation sample circuitry.)